Science is all around us.

 - In a large bowl, dissolve yeast and sugar in warm water.

-- what is yeast?
-Yeast is a live, single-celled fungus.
+- Why do we use yeast in bread making?
+Well, yeast is a live, single-celled fungus.
 Active dry yeast is lies dormant (despite the name) until it comes into contact with warm water.

 - Stir gently and put aside for 15 mins or until you will see a layer of foam form on the surface.

 - Once reactivated in warm water, yeast begins feeding on the sugars and releasing carbon dioxide.
 The carbon dioxide forms a layer of small bubbles on the water surface.
 This is called anaerobic fermentation.